SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 Three main arguments against the Protestant doctrine of Sola Scriptura:

-1. Availability -  it took several centuries to finalize the New Testament, and even longer for regular people to obtain it for themselves<br><br>
+1. Availability: it took several centuries to finalize the New Testament, and even longer for regular people to obtain it for themselves<br><br>
-2. Anarchy - complicated and confusing material + personal interpretation = a fractured religion<br><br>
+2. Anarchy: complicated and confusing material + personal interpretation = a fractured religion<br><br>
-3. Authorship - the New Testament's most prolific writer had a chronic credibility problem
+3. Authorship: the New Testament's most prolific writer had a chronic credibility problem

 View and (optionally) download the [PDF](/assets/pdfs/sola-scriptura.pdf), and add your comments below.